Examples Of Common Case Scenarios

-Hamilton Law Firm provides in-house counsel services for companies that either do not have internal legal support or wish to augment their existing in-house legal resources.
-Ayesha and her team handle all of the legal work for each of her clients.
+Hamilton Law Firm PC provides in-house counsel services for companies that either do not have internal legal support or wish to augment their existing in-house legal resources.
+Attorney Ayesha Hamilton handles all of the legal work for each of her clients.
 She gives each client her full attention without delegating the critical judgment and experience that is key to a positive outcome.

 Attorney Hamilton handles business-related matters across a wide range of areas, including the purchase and sale of practices, acquisition of new offices, lease negotiations, vendor and distribution agreements, equipment leases, real estate sales and purchases, and partnership and associate agreements.

-The firm counsels clients on how to handle problem employees, complaints of discrimination or harassment, partnership disputes, terminations, or discipline.
-Hamilton Law Firm also drafts personnel handbooks, employment agreements, separation agreements and restrictive covenants.
-In addition, the firm handles employment defense negotiations and litigation, and offers litigation support to in house counsel.
+Ayesah counsels clients on how to handle problem employees, complaints of discrimination or harassment, partnership disputes, terminations, or discipline.
+Hamilton Law Firm PC also drafts personnel handbooks, employment agreements, separation agreements and restrictive covenants.
+In addition, she handles employment defense negotiations and litigation, and offers litigation support to in house counsel.

 Typical Hamilton Law Firm PC Cases

 ISSUE: Employee worked in sales for a medium-sized merchant services company and was hired for her substantial contacts in the industry.
 She was to receive a base salary and commission on all new accounts generated by her.
 Employee generated a substantial amount of new business based upon her personal contacts.
 When the company did not pay her commissions on schedule, the employee inquired into the delay, and a few weeks later, was terminated